 |Erin Landis||American Gastroenterological Association|

 |Justine Turco||America College of Cardiology|

 To begin our work, we first identified the various stakeholders in scholarly publishing.
 The list we developed was exhaustive, leading us to realize that we needed to start small and focus on a select number of stakeholders.
 How did we narrow our focus?
-We used an “Interest vs. Power” matrix (see Figure 1).
+We used an “Interest vs. Power” matrix (see the Figure).

 We plotted each of the 30+ stakeholders against the axes of Interest (the degree of interest a stakeholder has in the scholarly publishing process) and Power (the degree of power, or influence, a stakeholder has to affect the scholarly communication process).
 We then determined we would develop value proposition statements for any stakeholder that fell in the “Players” quadrant—these are groups that have both significant interest and substantial power.
 As a result, we chose to focus on readers, authors/investigators, funders, and libraries.

 Our next step was to engage in a process to develop statements for these specific groups.
 A value proposition statement is defined as a “promise of value to be delivered, communicated, and acknowledged.”4 With this definition in mind, we used a value positioning template designed by Geoffrey Moore, who is an organizational theorist, management consultant, and author.5 In brief, the template asked us to identify our “target customer;” their main “problem” or need; how we, as scholarly publishers, solve that problem; and our key elements of differentiation from others in the field attempting to solve the problem.
 We ran through this cycle for each of the 4 stakeholders.

 From there it was on to the writing process.
 After we drafted the statements, we shared them broadly with the full CMSS PPG for their review and feedback.
 After incorporating that feedback, we finalized the statements and sought endorsement from the president of CMSS.
 The final statements are below: